MosheBerman/MBCalendarKit/README.md

 		[[]self view] addSubview:calendar];

 2. Your second option is to create an instance of `CKCalendarViewController`.
+Using a CKCalendarViewController gives you the added benefit of a "today" button and a segmented control in the toolbar, which allows you to select the display mode.
+Note that `CKCalendarViewController` subclasses `UINavigationViewController`, so it can't be installed inside of another navigation controller.

 		/*